-- 1. The waters of Puerto Rico shall be substantially free from floating non-petroleum oils and greases as well as petroleum derived oil and greases. - The waters of Puerto Rico must not contain floating debris, scum, or other floating materials attributable to discharges in amounts sufficient to be unsightly or deleterious to the existing or designated uses of the water body. - 3.
+- 1. The waters of Puerto Rico shall be substantially free from floating non-petroleum oils and greases as well as petroleum derived oil and greases. - 2.
+The waters of Puerto Rico must not contain floating debris, scum, or other floating materials attributable to discharges in amounts sufficient to be unsightly or deleterious to the existing or designated uses of the water body. - 3.
 Solids from wastewater sources must not cause deposition in or be deleterious to the existing or designated uses of the water body. - 4.
-Taste and odor-producing substances shall contain none in amounts that will render any undesirable taste or odor to edible aquatic life. - 5.
-No heat may be added to the waters of Puerto Rico, which would cause the temperature of any site to exceed 90 °F (32.2 °C).
+Taste and odor-producing substances shall not be present in amounts that will interfere with the use of potable water supply or will render any undesirable taste or odor to edible aquatic life. - 5.
+No heat may be added to the waters of Puerto Rico, which would cause the temperature of any site to exceed 86 °F (30 °C). - 6.
+These waters shall be free from other pathogenic organisms different to coliforms and enterococci.